cssnr/chat-server/README.md

 })
 ```

+To send System Instructions and Output Schema from the client, add them to the body.

-Note: Both `system` and `output` are custom body parameters parsed by the server allowing the client to send these items.
+Note: Both `system` and `output` are custom body parameters parsed by the server.

 ### VitePress Chat Plugin